Sunday, May 19, 2013

 • May 9th: Maru Botana, a locally famous chef with her own cooking show, came to El Arca to teach a cooking class!
 We made chipas (a Paraguayan baked good made with yucca flour, butter and cheese) and scones.
 It was quite the event!

 • El Arca celebrates the inauguration of its Spirituality Center, located in a former convent in the partido of Olivos, not far from the home.
-Dozens of friends, sponsors, and volunteers join the El Arca acogidos for a celebratory mass presided by not just one, but six priests and the Bishop of San Isidro.
+Dozens of friends, sponsors, and volunteers join the El Arca acogidos for a celebratory mass presided by not just one, but six priests as well as the Bishop of San Isidro.
 Sandra read the scripture, Dani and Yanet collected the offering, and Maxi proudly and enthusiastically sang alongside the guitarists.
-Afterwards we all viewed the 2012 Institutional video: http://www.elarcaargentina.org/demo/node/17 and sang the Community Song, which has become a classic at El Arca gatherings complete with hand motions:
+Afterwards we all viewed the 2012 Institutional video: http://vimeo.com/49732071 and sang the Community Song, which has become a classic at El Arca gatherings complete with hand motions:

 It’s me, it’s me, it’s me who builds community (3x)